intelligence38000/android-docs/src/pages/maps/examples/pulsing-layer-opacity.md

 ---
 title: Pulsing layer opacity
-description: Use the style API to adjust layers' opacity in order to highlight data.
+description: Use the style API to adjust layers' opacity to highlight data.
 Los Angeles' parks, hotels, and attractions are displayed in this example.
 thumbnail: thumbnailPulsingOpacity
 topic: Dynamic styling
 prependJs: